Jeim05/Nexj-js-project-test/README.md

 ## This a test project, where I test different funcionalities to apply anothers projects.
+For this reason it is a simple and not very intuitive design.

 This is a [Next.js](https://nextjs.org/) project bootstrapped with [`create-next-app`](https://github.com/vercel/next.js/tree/canary/packages/create-next-app).